 Material: 100% virgin wool (merino wool)

-Care: Seperate hand wash, dry flat lying
+Care: Seperate hand wash with lukewarm water, dry flat lying

 You can get German Merino here at the shop!